kushdilip/kushdilip/README.md

 ### Hi there 👋

-I am JS developer with expertise in building web application using frameworks such Ember.js, React.js & Angular.js at for organizations past couple of years.
+I am JS developer with expertise in building web application using frameworks such Ember.js, React.js & Angular.js.

 <!--
 **kushdilip/kushdilip** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.